-So, if you are considering drafting a premises licence applications but are a little worried that you might not get the results you need, give one of our licensing solicitors a call.
+So, if you are considering drafting a premises licence application but are a little worried that you might not get the results you need, give one of our licensing solicitors a call.

-The team has helped an extraordinary number of different business types, from small family - owned independents restaurants and bars, through to national chains and international operators.
+The team has helped an extraordinary number of different business types, from small family-owned independent restaurants and bars, through to national chains and international operators.
 And it is not just standard 'bricks and mortar' businesses which we help.

-We also obtain premises licences for websites selling alcohol online, outfoor festivals, pop-ups, cinemas and pretty much any type of business you can think of.
+We also obtain premises licences for websites selling alcohol online, outdoor festivals, pop-ups cinemas and pretty much any type of business you can think of.

-Why location has a massive impact on premises licence applications
+Why does location have a massive impact on premises licence applications?